MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMDscExtension.md

 ```

 ### -ArchiveStorageAccountName
-Specifies the azure_2 storage account name that is used to download the ArchiveBlobName.
+Specifies the Azure storage account name that is used to download the ArchiveBlobName.

 ```yaml
 Type: String